How to Keep The Mess From Becoming Overwhelming

 Why does the mess make you feel overwhelmed?

 Once the mess has snuck up on you, it can feel like it will never get any cleaner.
-Over time this can make you feel like no matter how much time you spend cleaning that things are never going to get less messy.
+Over time, this can make you feel like no matter how much time you spend cleaning, things will never get less messy.

 It isn’t true, but it sure does feel that way, doesn’t it?